edwinchoate/jrnl/README.md

 I took a nice walk today
 ```

-Read an entry by title
+Or, read an entry by title

 ```shell
 $ jrnl read My Walk